zulip/zulip/README.md

 Once that's done, simply change to your zulip directory and run `vagrant up` in your terminal.
 That will install the development server inside a Vagrant guest.
+If you don't have Vagrant, you can [download a binary package here](https://www.vagrantup.com/downloads.html).

 Once that finishes, you can run the development server as follows: